On positive scalar curvature and moduli of curves: Proof of Theorem

 \end{theorem}

-Recall that in the proof of Theorem \ref{gl-3}, the nonpositivity of the sectional curvature is crucial because in this case the inverse of the exponential map is a contraction.
+Recall that in the proof of Theorem \ref{gl-3} in \cite{GL83}, the nonpositivity of the sectional curvature is crucial because in this case the inverse of the exponential map is a contraction.
 In the setting of Theorem \ref{mt-1-1}, although the inverse of the exponential map is well-defined by Theorem \ref{teich}, it is far from a contraction.
 In fact, Masur in \cite{Masur75} showed that there exists two different geodesics in $(\Teich(S_g), ds_T^2)$ starting from the same point such that they have bounded Hausdorff distance.
 In particular, $(\Teich(S_g), ds_T^2)$ is not nonpositively curved in the sense of metric spaces.
 Hence, the argument in \cite{GL83} can not be directly applied to show Theorem \ref{mt-1-1}.
-Furthermore the following question is still \textsl{open}.
+Furthermore the following question is \textsl{unknown} as far as we know.

 \begin{question} Is $(\Teich(S_g), ds_T^2)$ hyperspherical? \end{question}